seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Lavinia, wert thou thus surprised, sweet girl,
-Ravish’d and wrong’d, as Philomela was,
+Ravish'd and wrong'd, as Philomela was,
 Forced in the ruthless, vast, and gloomy woods?
 See, see!
-Ay, such a place there is, where we did hunt–
+Ay, such a place there is, where we did hunt--
-O, had we never, never hunted there!–
+O, had we never, never hunted there!--
-Pattern’d by that the poet here describes,
+Pattern'd by that the poet here describes,
 By nature made for murders and for rapes.

 **MARCUS ANDRONICUS**